MicrosoftDocs/powerquery-docs/powerquery-docs/combine-files-csv.md

 The transformations that need to be added to the *Transform Sample file* query are:

-1. **Remove top rows**&mdash;to peform this operation, select the table contextual button on the top left corner of the table, and then select the **Remove top rows** option from the menu.
+1. **Remove top rows**&mdash;to perform this operation, select the table contextual button on the top-left corner of the table, and then select the **Remove top rows** option from the menu.

    ![Remove top rows table contextual button](images/me-combine-files-csv-remove-top-rows.png)